s105737701/COS30045-Data-Visualization/Exercise 0.2/README.md

 ## Generative AI Reflection
 -VSCode GenAi
--Stucture, External Css and generated text related to the activity -UI/UX Changes
+-Stucture, External Css and generated text related to the activity and JSS -UI/UX Changes